Alexx147896/Alexx147896/README.md

 # **💫 About Me:**

 Hello!
 I'm Alex and i'm a junior frontend developer.
 Currently I work with React but i'm willing to learn any framework or language.

-I quit my previous job at a laboratory to pursue a career in programming.

 <br />